yanirbuznah/Flight-Inspection-App/README.md

 #### Implementing your own DLL

-- Make sure your DLL file is inside the Plugin folder.
+In order to implement a compatible dll file make sure your dll file comply these 3 conditions:
+1.  make sure the main class using the namespace *"DetectorLibary"* (Libary, not Library)
+2.  make sure the main class name is "AnomalyDetector" (DetectorLibary.AnomalyDetector)
-- Customize your DLL file in a way that the main class there implements the IDetector interface
+3. Customize your DLL file in a way that the main class there implements the [IDetector interface](https://github.com/yanirbuznah/Flight-Inspection-App/blob/master/Flight%20Inspection%20App/IDetector.cs)

 ### Project Structure